 Research topic: Investigation of theoretical methods and algorithms to solve the inverse problem of custom accelerator-based beam modulation for advance radiotherapy.
 The main focus will be the theoretic work on a solution for WP C3 by finding an exploitable connection between the final particle distribution and the corresponding initial one.
-Therefore, the research will build on the start-to-end simulation from WP A3.
-It will likewise contribute to the simulation based tests while also closely collaborating on experimental tests in WP C4.1+4.2.
+Therefore, the research will build on the start-to-end simulation from WP A3, for which the first postdoctoral researcher (see below) will be responsible, with whom the doctoral student will have half a year overlap.
+The doctoral student will furthermore contribute to the simulation based tests while also closely collaborating on experimental tests in WP C4.1+4.2.
+A candidate is envisioned with a background or strong motivation in mathematical methods and computational physics.
+For this project the doctoral student would have the possibility and time to evaluate different possible methods towards their feasibility for the project objective IV. while collecting experience and in-depth knowledge in all of them.
+This will result for the project in a good overview of the available methods while also providing the student with a suitable amount of content for their PhD thesis and lets them gain a broad knowledge for their following career steps.